andrew/ultimate-awesome/README.md

 - [awesome-shortcuts](https://github.com/irtaza9/awesome-shortcuts) - Less clicking, more creating.
 Navigate to your favorite actions on the websites you love with just one click.
 - [awesome-hyva](https://github.com/JaJuMa-GmbH/awesome-hyva) - 🚀 Font Awesome Icons ⚐ for Magento 2 & Mage-OS with Hyvä Themes .
 - [awesome-roblox](https://github.com/JodeRBX/awesome-roblox) - A curated list of awesome libraries, plugins, and resources for Roblox game development.
-- [awesome-nba-data](https://github.com/JovaniPink/awesome-nba-data) - A curated list of awesome NBA Data and resources.
 - [awesome-music-generation-papers](https://github.com/juhayna-zh/awesome-music-generation-papers) - Curated list of groundbreaking music generation research.
 - [awesome](https://github.com/kevinpollet/awesome) - A curated and updated list of awesome links on the interesting topics and things I have met in my endless developer journey.
 - [awesome-nomad](https://github.com/korchasa/awesome-nomad) - A curated list of amazingly awesome Nomad tools and shiny things.